-If you'd like to see what's below the surface you might want to visit Woodford Hill Bay.
+If you're looking forward to exploring what's down below you should consider a visit to Woodford Hill Bay.
 Rough waters and a strong current make this a poor beach for swimming, let alone for snorkeling.
 Still, many people regularly brave the conditions to see the sites below.
 This snorkeling site is located in Calibishie.

-Black Sands Beach is another place you might enjoy.
+Black Sands Beach is another option.
 The surf is rough, so only excellent swimmers and very well trained snorkelers should attempt this locale.
 If you can make it, the scenery is well worth your efforts.

-Take a look at the following table to learn more about 2 of the best places where you can enjoy snorkeling in this area.
+Check the following table for information concerning 2 of the best places where you can experience snorkeling in this area.